pjamessteven/partymap-quasar-v2/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-Attribution-NonCommercial-ShareAlike (CC BY-NC-SA): This license lets others remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+This license lets others remix, tweak, and build upon this work non-commercially, as long as they credit the original author and license their new creations under the identical terms.
+For more details, see the LICENSE file.

 ---

-The global directory of festivals and events (https://www.partymap.com).

-This is a hybrid web app built with the wonderful Quasar Framework and Vue 3.
-It can be built for the Web, iOS and Android.

 ## Setup